eabglobal/juniper/README.rst

 Juniper is a packaging tool to stream and standardize the creation of a zip artifact for a set of AWS Lambda functions.

-Juniper is used to generate a set of .zip files for python based lambda functions.
 The zip artifacts generated include the source code of the dependencies defined in a given requirements.txt file as well as any shared libraries the function depends on.

-A developer can use the generated artifacts to deploy a lambda function either manually, through the cli or using a cloudformation/sam template.
+With the generated artifact, a developer can deploy a lambda function either manually, through the awscli or using a cloudformation/sam template.

 Quickstart
 **********